Website Image Skip to Content

 Negligent security cases highlight the critical importance of property owners taking reasonable steps to protect innocent parties from foreseeable criminal acts or preventable harm.
 Whether you are staying at a hotel, attending an event, or simply walking through a parking lot, you have the right to expect a certain level of security.
 This expectation is heightened in your place of work or residence, where failures to keep doors, windows, and their locks in door working order could result in catastrophic harm to innocent people.

-If you or a loved one has been injured due to inadequate security measures anywhere in Staten Island, it is essential to understand your legal rights and options by consulting with an experienced Staten Island negligent security lawyer such as ours at the O’Connor Personal Injury Law Firm.
+If you or a loved one has been injured due to inadequate security measures anywhere in Staten Island, it is essential to understand your legal rights and options by consulting with an experienced Staten Island negligent security lawyer such as ours at the O’Connor Injury Law.
 We offer free consultations and case evaluations, and we can help victims and their families recover the compensation that they need and that they deserve under New York law.
 To learn more, schedule an appointment by dialing (866)-927-3809 or by sending us an email through our “Contact Us” box available here.